Mission Hills, Kansas Weather

 - What is the warmest month in Mission Hills?

-- July is typically warmest, averaging about 81°F.
+- July is Mission Hills's warmest month, averaging about 81°F.

 - What is the coldest month in Mission Hills?